centria/console/docs/part0.md

 By default "grep" is case sensitive, which means that it treats "a" and "A" differently when searching for matches.

 <ul>
-<li>Take a look at the output of "grep --help" or grep's "man" page, and find out how you can make grep ignore case.</li>
+- Take a look at the output of "grep --help" or grep's "man" page, and find out how you can make grep ignore case.

-<li>Find out (using Google for example) how you can only match occurences which are at the beginning of a line.
+- Find out (using Google for example) how you can only match occurences which are at the beginning of a line.
 Make sure you understood how to do this, by practicing using the command on the command line.
-You can for example write the following to a file:</li>
+You can for example write the following to a file:
 </ul>

 <pre>